-- 10. The Audit Committee shall review the risk management policies and procedures of the Corporation (i.e. hedging, litigation and insurance), including the annual review of insurance coverage and make appropriate recommendations to the Board with respect thereto. - 11.
+- 10. The Audit Committee shall review the Enterprise Risk Management framework and procedures of the Corporation (i.e. hedging, litigation and insurance), including the annual review of insurance coverage and make appropriate recommendations to the Board with respect thereto. - 11.
 The Audit Committee shall receive regular updates with respect to information technology matters, including with respect to the Corporation's cyber security programs to address potential cyber-related risks. - 12.
-The Audit Committee shall establish and maintain procedures for: - (a) the receipt, retention and treatment of complaints received by the Corporation regarding accounting controls, or auditing matters; and - (b) the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters. - 13.
+The Audit Committee shall establish and maintain procedures for: - (a) the receipt, retention and treatment of complaints received by the Corporation regarding accounting controls, or auditing matters; and - (b) the confidential, anonymous submission by employees of the Corporation of concerns in accordance with the Corporation's Whistleblower Policy. - 13.
 The Audit Committee shall review and approve the Corporation's hiring policies regarding employees and former employees of the present and former external auditors or auditing matters. - 14.
 The Chairman of the Audit Committee shall review and approve the expenses incurred by the President and Chief Executive Officer. - 15.
 The Audit Committee shall periodically report the results of reviews undertaken and any associated recommendations to the Board. - 16.
 The Audit Committee shall assess, on an annual basis, the adequacy of this Mandate and the performance of the Audit Committee.